 The following is provided to maintain clear communication regarding the traffic pattern and impact of construction on College Avenue.

-Please be alert for any changes in traffic patterns on College Avenue during construction for the new campus center.
+Please be alert for any changes in traffic patterns on College Avenue during construction for the new University Center.
 The specific impacts are as follows:

 - “No Parking” will continue on the UMW side of College Avenue along the construction site until July 2015.
 Parking on the other side of College Avenue will experience occasional limitation.

 The University appreciates your understanding during this period of construction.

 The University of Mary Washington and the University of Mary Washington Foundation have engaged Burt Hill, a Stantec Company, to design a new University Center and board dining facility on the existing Chandler Hall site.

 Construction will be undertaken by Donley’s Construction.
 Donley’s also completed the Eagle Village project.

 - June 2013 – Demolition of Chandler Hall begins

 - Fall 2013 – Construction of new University Center begins